MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 - Add Multi-factor Authentication where possible

+^ Permitting weak or well known passwords
+  - Passwords should be salted and hashed (one-way)

+^ Permitting brute force / credential stuffing
+  - 10 failed login attempts in under a minute / 100 failed login attempts in 24 hours
+  - What is credential stuffing?
+    - Credential stuffing is using existing username and password combinations used in credential dumps.
+These lists of leaked credentials are easily acquired.
+    - They are effective because users often reuse their username and passwords.
+    - So it's not a total guessing game.
+    - MFA is an effective strategy of preventing attacks.(99.9% according to Microsoft)

 ^ Enumeration attacks
   - Ensure registration, credential recovery, and API pathways are hardened, use the same messages for all outcomes.

 ^ Add Multi-factor Authentication where possible
   - MFA is a good prevention for credential stuffing, brute force attacks.

+^ Why is access control number 1 but authorization number 7?
+  - Because frameworks that handle authorization have improved over the years but
+  - it's not possible for those frameworks to understand your Access Control policies.
+  - Access Control policies are usually customized, involve the business layer, much more manual and much harder to standardize.

 ---